comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 When variables are used multiple times in a pattern, it implies that they should be textually equal.
-For example, if we wanted to check that two arguments of an `add` function are are equal, we could write a transformation like this:
+For example, if we wanted to check that two arguments of an `add` function are equal, we could write a transformation like this:

 ```bash
 echo 'add(x, x)' | \